National Lottery Community Fund

+The National Lottery Community Fund is responsible for distributing 40% of the good cause money raised and typically distributes over £500 million a year to communities across England, Scotland, Wales and Northern Ireland as well as working closely with Government to distribute vital grants and funding from key Government programmes and initiatives.

+Around eight in ten of its grants are for under £10,000.

-The Community Fund aims to support projects which help communities and people it considers most in need.
-Over 80 per cent of its funds go to voluntary and community organisations, it also makes grants to statutory bodies, local authorities and social enterprises.
+Over 80 per cent of The National Lottery Community Fund's funds go to voluntary and community organisations.
+It also makes grants to statutory bodies, local authorities and social enterprises.

-The fund makes grants to projects working in health, education and the environment and the charitable sector.
-It funds projects in line with objectives set by the government but does not fund services which other parts of government have a statutory responsibility to deliver.
+The National Lottery Community Fund funds projects in line with objectives set by the Government but does not fund services which other parts of government have a statutory responsibility to deliver.

 "Additionality" principle

-According to its annual report, Big Lottery Fund uses the following definition of "additionality": "Lottery funding is distinct from Government funding and adds value.
+According to its annual report, The National Lottery Community Fund uses the following definition of "additionality": "Lottery funding is distinct from Government funding and adds value.
 Although it does not substitute for Exchequer expenditure, where appropriate it complements Government and other programmes, policies and funding."

 Income

 The income of all the Lottery distributors comes from the sale of National Lottery tickets.
 Of every £2 spent on a Lottery ticket 56 pence (28%) goes to the "good causes".
-The current operator of the National Lottery is Camelot.
+The current operator of the National Lottery is Allwyn Entertainment.

-The Community Fund is the largest of the Lottery distributors, with an income of about £600 million a year.
-The Fund is responsible for distributing 40% of funds raised for "good causes" (roughly 23 pence of every £2 spent on a Lottery ticket).

 Funding

-Big Lottery Fund does not operate projects but allocates funds to organisations which operate projects.
-As part of the application process for funding, the Fund requires funded organisations to outline the difference that should come about as a result of its funding.
+The National Lottery Community Fund is a grant maker and does not operate projects itself but awards funds to organisations which operate projects.
+As part of the application process for funding, it requires funded organisations to outline the difference that should come about as a result of its funding.

-The Fund uses several methods to distribute funding.
+The National Lottery Community Fund uses several methods to distribute funding.
 Most of its grants go to voluntary and community organisations which apply within a range of funding programmes.
-However, in certain cases to meet a specific need, the Fund will also seek applications from organisations with recognised expertise or make a substantial grant to a partner to award funds on its behalf.
+However, in certain cases to meet a specific need, it will also seek applications from organisations with recognised expertise or make a substantial grant to a partner to award funds on its behalf.

 Creation

-Big Lottery Fund came into being on 1 June 2004, with the merger of two Lottery distributors – the National Lottery Charities Board (whose operating name was Community Fund) and the New Opportunities Fund.
+Big Lottery Fund came into being on 1 June 2004, on the merger of two Lottery distributors: the National Lottery Charities Board (whose operating name was Community Fund) and the New Opportunities Fund.
 Big Lottery Fund was formally established by the National Lottery Act 2006.
 The Act gave the new body the extra responsibility of managing projects funded by the Millennium Commission.

 Accountability

-The Department for Culture, Media and Sport (DCMS) has overall responsibility for the National Lottery, and Big Lottery Fund receives policy and financial directions from the Office for Civil Society (OCS) within DCMS, alongside the devolved governments of Northern Ireland, Scotland and Wales.
+The Department for Culture, Media and Sport (DCMS) has overall responsibility for the National Lottery, and The National Lottery Community Fund receives policy and financial directions from the Office for Civil Society within DCMS, alongside the devolved governments of Northern Ireland, Scotland and Wales.